Arizona Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Average Cost of Minimum Coverage Car Insurance in Arizona

 Age is among the most significant factors influencing the cost of minimum coverage car insurance.
-In Arizona, drivers aged 22 to 29 face the highest premiums, likely because they're perceived as higher risk on the road.
+In Arizona, drivers aged 22 to 29 face the highest premiums, likely because they're less experienced and more prone to accidents than other age groups.

 Cheapest Companies for Minimum Coverage Car Insurance in Arizona